"Cottage" is the scene of chaos and a potential crime

 The setting is a cottage in the English countryside.
 It is used most often by two brothers for trysts.
 One of the women, Sylvia Van Kipness (Hanley Smith), loves the cottage possibly more than she loves her lover, Beau (Greg Balla).

 Beau is taken aback, shocked and also not happy about this.
-He is quite content with once a year for several reasons, most of which have to do with giving plenty of time for other such dalliances.
-When her husband Clark (Drew Hirshfield) appears at the cottage the adventure begins.
-It seems that some of the affairs are within the family but one long ago love is reunited when a man named William who was thought to have died years earlier shows up, William has been living under the name of Richard (Casey Predovic).
+He is quite content with once-a-year for several reasons, most of which have to do with giving plenty of time for other such dalliances.
+When Sylvia's husband Clark (Drew Hirshfield) appears at the cottage the adventure begins.
+It seems that some of the affairs are within the family but one long-ago love is reunited when a man named William, who was thought to have died years earlier, shows up, William has been living under the name of Richard (Casey Predovic).
 Lest I give away this convoluted plot, the remaining cast members are Tracie Lane as Marjorie and Sanna Stefanic as Diedre.
-Soon, all six players will be in the cottage
+Soon, all six players will be in the cottage.

-Handling the Herculean job of directing all the machinations that our on stage is Jason Canon.
+Handling the Herculean job of directing all the machinations that are on stage is Jason Canon.
 Roy Johns is the stage manager.

 FST’s production is the regional premier of the play and has a different ending than the original play when it debuted at the Manhattan Theatre Club in 2017.

 Figuring out what the original ending was can be a fun project.
-Without knowing what it was, I felt that it might have been better than the new one which I feel is too simplistic after all the convoluted story line which keeps everyone on the edge of their seats wondering what will happen next.
+Without knowing what it was, I felt that it might have been better than the new one.
+I feel the new one is too simplistic, after the convoluted storyline which keeps everyone on the edge of their seats wondering what will happen next.

 Email: kcool@venicetheatre.com